anthonydavalos/anthonydavalos/README.md

 ## Software Developer & Financial Markets Trader 🇵🇪

-  I'm a Lima-based Software Developer and Financial Markets Trader.
+&nbsp;I'm a Lima-based Software Developer and Financial Markets Trader.
 I'm passionate about the intersection of **technology 🤖**, **finance 📈**, and **marketing automation 🎯**.
 My goal is to build solutions that create real impact, constantly learning and improving along the way.

 - 🔭 **Currently working on:** Digital platforms at Mcofit and building custom CRMs for marketing teams (complete with KPI dashboards for Google Ads & Facebook Ads).
 - 🌱 **Learning:** Advanced applications of **Machine Learning in fintech & marketing analytics**.